 Leprosy can develop at any age but appears to develop most often in people aged 5 to 15 years or over 30.

-About 95% of people who are infected with Mycobacterium leprae do not develop leprosy because their immune system fights off the infection.
+It is estimated that more than 95% of people who are infected with Mycobacterium leprae do not develop leprosy because their immune system fights off the infection.
 People who develop leprosy may have genes that make them susceptible to the infection once they are exposed.

 Leprosy may be passed from person to person through droplets expelled from the nose and mouth of an infected person and breathed in or touched by an uninfected person.
 But even after contact with the bacteria, most people do not contract leprosy.
 About half of the people with leprosy probably contracted it through close, long-term contact with an infected person.
 Casual and short-term contact does not seem to spread the disease.
 Leprosy cannot be contracted by simply touching someone with the disease, as is commonly believed.
 Health care workers often work for many years with people who have leprosy without contracting the disease.

 Armadillos are the only confirmed source other than people, although other animal and environmental sources may exist.

 Leprosy can be categorized by the type and number of skin areas affected as follows:

 People with paucibacillary leprosy have 5 or fewer affected skin areas.
 No bacteria can be detected on samples from these areas.